SeisoLLC/cookiecutter-python/README.md

-# Seiso's cookiecutter template
+# Seiso's python project template
-This is Seiso's cookiecuter template for creating new repositories
+This is Seiso's cookiecuter template for creating new python repositories

 ## Getting Started
 ```bash